 What is the difference between a share purchase and an asset purchase?

-In a share purchase the buyer becomes the shareholder of the target company automatically taking responsibility for all assets, obligations, commitments and liabilities of that company. [link to mergers and acquisitions page]
+In a share purchase the buyer becomes the shareholder of the target company automatically taking responsibility for all assets, obligations, commitments and liabilities of that company

 In an asset purchase (also known as a business purchase), the buyer only buys those assets and liabilities that it wishes to acquire from the seller and purchases them, together with the business (or part of the business) in which those assets are used (the target business).
 An asset purchase enables the buyer to “leave behind” obligations and liabilities.